 Typical Supports Provided

-Basic services and supports in a house are geared to provide for safety and health.
-Staff helps as needed with cooking, cleaning, laundry, personal hygiene, transportation, and medications, with the emphasis to encourage and teach individuals to be as independent as possible.
+Services and supports in a house are geared to promote community engagement, meaningful relationships, and safety and health.
+The staff helps as needed with cooking, cleaning, laundry, personal care, transportation, and medications, with the emphasis to encourage and teach individuals to be as independent as possible.
 Staff also supports people to pursue interests and friendships.

 For more information, contact Bob Fonte in our Outreach Department at 410-296-2272 x 5310.